SondagesPro/LS-sendMailAjax/README.md

 # Send token email via Ajax
 Allow to send token email one by one with one click.

+## Usage

+On survey settings, plugin part : you have 2 buttons to send invitation or reminder, this open a new dialog box where you can send email messages one by one.
+You must leave your browser window open, and you see each email sended.
+Email are sended one by one and tested just before sending (for example : if an user do the survey after you click on te button).

+You can stop the process using the Stop button.
+At end this button are updated to show Done.

+You can set the parameters for reminders, if you update this parameters, remind to save survey settings.

 ## Installation

 ### Via GIT